 #3 - Learn to tie the skates (for when they are young)

 Lacing and tying up the skate is important for anyone who is trying out figure skating.
-The kids need to understand that, just like they cannot run if their shoes aren’t tied properly, they can even get blisters and chafes if they are tied the wrong way.
+The kids need to understand that, just like they cannot run if their shoes aren’t tied properly, they can't skate if their skating shoes are not properly tied up.
+They can even get blisters and chafes if they are tied the wrong way.